fntechgit/virtualevent-poc/src/pages/custom-pages/onsite-transportation.md

 title: Onsite Transportation
 userRequirement: NONE
 ---
-**<br>Complimentary shuttle service will be provided for those arriving via Salt Lake City International Airport on Monday, April 11:** Please look for team members holding signs with the Osso VR logo in the baggage claim area.
+**<br>Complimentary shuttle service will be provided for those arriving via Salt Lake City International Airport on Monday, April 11 and departing Friday, April 15:** Please look for team members holding signs with the Osso VR logo in the baggage claim area.

+#### **<br>Arrival/Departure Airport Transfer Support**

+**SLC ARRIVALS—Monday, April 11**

+Should need airport transfer assistance on arrival day, please contact any of the transportation team members below:

+Trine Aanensen (801) 560-8714

+Holly Molling  (801) 916-6947

+Kristin Vance  (801) 631-0354

+**<br>St. Regis DEPARTURES—Friday, April 15**

+Should need airport transfer assistance on departure day, please contact any of the transportation team members below:

+John Oestreich (801) 870-7715

+Christina Trapletti (801) 513-7461

+<br>Should you have any additional questions about this process, feel free to contact Andrea Kontos at (401) 787-1594, Program Manager at Summit Events.

-#### <br> <br>
+#### <br><br> <br>

 #### Park City Ground Transportation